joergmlpts/olympus-wifi/README.md

 ### Option --cmd CMD, -c CMD

 The option `--cmd` allows to send commands directly to the camera.
-Multiple options are often needed to be given as most commands work only in certain modes and the first command usually switches the mode.
+Multiple options are often need to be given as most commands work only in certain modes and the first command usually switches the mode.

 Arbitrary commands can be sent to the camera this way.
 In order to get started